bixb922/crank-organ/doc-software/README.md

 * Restructured language support.
 Complete software is available in english language.
 Playing music is available with spanish translation.
 * Standarized parameters for battery usage to watts and watt-hours.
 * Initial page can now be set by configuration
+* Corrected errors in the detailed hardware documentation, schematics and images
+* Corrected errors in the software documentation, corrected some screenshots